Skip to content

 Floorball Ball (26 Holes)

 The official floorball ball is a 72mm diameter hollow plastic sphere with 26 holes, weighing exactly 23 grams.
 The perforations create air drag that limits the ball's speed and makes it flutter slightly in flight — a deliberate design feature that affects shooting and passing technique.
 Match balls must meet IFF certification standards for size, weight, roundness, and bounce characteristics.
-The ball is designed to slide smoothly on indoor sport hall floors while remaining visible to players and spectators.
+Manufacturers build the ball to slide smoothly on indoor sport hall floors while remaining visible to players and spectators.

 Indoor Sport Shoes

 Floorball is played in non-marking indoor sport shoes with rubber or gum soles that provide traction on polished wooden or synthetic sport hall floors.
 Players need shoes with good lateral support for quick direction changes, cushioning for the constant running, and a low profile for court feel.
-Many floorball players choose dedicated indoor court shoes from brands like Salming, Unihoc, and Asics, which are designed specifically for the quick footwork and aggressive movement patterns of indoor sports.
+Many floorball players choose dedicated indoor court shoes from brands like Salming, Unihoc, and Asics — built around the quick footwork and aggressive movement patterns of indoor sports.

 Goalkeeper Equipment